fakbo-dev/obsidian-files/knowledge_Base/Computer_Science/Data_Structures/LinkedList/SinglyLinkedList.md

 #### modify the data of a node with a given index and value

-> _Given an index and a data change the value of the node in the desire index_
+> _Given an index and a data, change the value of the node in the desire index_

 #### Step by Step